 Pin the recipe for chilli roasted oca

 I’m a Froothie Ambassador, so can offer Tin and Thyme readers free P&P on any Froothie appliance.
 Add 2483 free ambassador delivery to the comment box when ordering to get free postage and packing.
 Delivery will be credited back onto your card.
 The Optimum G2.3 is currently on offer at £379 and the Optimum HealthyFry is on offer at £149.

 The post contains affiliate links.
 Buying through a link will not cost you any more, but I will get a small commission.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.
+Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging..
 Opinions are, as always, my own.